The Rules of Go or Wei Chi

 Beginning the game in Go is both critical and very difficult to do well.
 Players try to play stones far enough apart so that they form the beginnings of territory encirclements but close enough so that they can be linked up into groups should they come under attack.
 Initial stones tend to be played near the corners - corners are the easiest places to capture territory because they only have to be surrounded on two sides.
 Good players will begin by positioning stones seemingly at random across the board but in reality they are staking their claims to particular areas.
 After this initial period, local skirmishes and larger battles will form in areas of contention.
 Players need to be able to comprehend and deal with all the smaller conflicts while never becoming distracted from the overall picture of the war.

-Since it is generally recognised that black has an advantage by going first, non-handicapped games are often decided as the best of two games with players taking turns to play black.
+Since it is generally recognised that black has a slight advantage by going first, non-handicapped games are often decided as the best of two games with players taking turns to play black.
 The margins of victory are summed after both games have been completed to determine the winner.

 Our rules are comprehensive instructions for friendly play.
 If in doubt, always abide by locally-played or house rules.